sundar19/Ozone_motors/Jetson_Chipkit/Readme.txt

 Note : The CDM v2.12.28 WHQL Certified file consists of driver files for Chipkit Max32 .
-Go to link https://www.ftdichip.com/Drivers/D2XX.htm to download the drivers (Windows Version 2.12.28) For driver installation procedures visit https://www.usb-drivers.org/ft232r-usb-uart-driver.html
+Go to link https://www.ftdichip.com/Drivers/D2XX.htm to download the drivers (Windows Version 2.12.28) For driver installation procedures visit https://www.usb-drivers.org/ft232r-usb-uart-driver.html For static IP go to this link https://forums.developer.nvidia.com/t/how-to-set-tx1-to-use-static-ip-on-ethernet-port/47383/4

 Assign the Linux computer (Jetson or laptop) as client and chipkit as server